stephenslab/effective-computing/R-color.md

 The default colors in R (e.g., ggplot2) are not great, and indeed there are much better coloring schemes.
-This is one that is intended to be more visually distinguishable and "color blind safe":
+This is one that is intended to be more visually distinguishable for people affected by color
+blindness:

 ```R
 colors <- c("#E69F00","#56B4E9","#009E73","#F0E442",